Pawan0019/Pawan0019/README.md

 **Things I love:**

 1. Python

+2. Java

-2. Frontend and Backend Development ✍️
+3. Frontend and Backend Development ✍️

-3. Machine Learning 🧐
+4. Machine Learning 🧐

-4. Data Science 😬
+5. Data Science 😬
 <!---
 Pawan0019/Pawan0019 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.